 What is Threat Hunting?

 Threat hunting is the practice of proactively going after cyber threats rather than waiting for an alert to start investigation and remediation.
-The more quickly that a threat is identified and remediated in the cyber attack lifecycle, the less damage that they can do to the organization.
+The more quickly that a threat is identified and remediated in the cyberattack lifecycle, the less damage that it can do to the organization.

 A proactive approach like threat hunting is often more difficult than a purely reactive cybersecurity strategy.
 An alert-driven security team always knows where to look for potential threats since they have already triggered alarms and have revealed their presence within the network.
 With threat hunting, the security team has no idea if an attacker currently is present on their network, and, if they are, what they are doing or where to look.
 Threat hunting requires systematically identifying and testing potential attack scenarios in the hope of catching an intrusion before it is able to do damage.